Overjet Treatment in Miami, FL

 • Genetics: Overjets can run in families and can be inherited from parents to children.

-• Thumb Sucking or Pacifier Overuse: Children who suck their thumb or use a pacifier for an extended period can develop an overjet.
+• Thumb Sucking or Pacifier Overuse: Children who suck their thumb or use a pacifier for an extended period of time can develop an overjet.

 • Mouth Breathing: Breathing through the mouth can cause the tongue to rest in the wrong position, leading to an overjet.